becketbowes/binaryLiteral/README.md

   [License](README.md#license)<br>

   ## Installation
-  On logging in, you have the option to view the entire site in black on white, white on black, binary, or english.
+  On logging in, you have the option to view the entire site in black on white, white on black, binary, or english (the binary/english version is turned off currently for grading purposes.).
 You are then able to contribute your own content and participate in the conversation.

   ## Usage
   The website should user-intuitive.